zaiisao/Documentation/en/Interactive Broadcast/screensharing_web.md

 1. Add the [Google Chrome Extension for Screen Sharing](../../en/Interactive%20Broadcast/chrome_screensharing_plugin.md) provided by Agora.

-2. Set the `extensionId` attribute when you create a stream.
+2. Set the `extensionId` property when you create a stream.

    ```javascript
    screenStream = AgoraRTC.createStream({